 You can either work this edging as shown in this vintage illustration and sew it onto a larger piece or simply crochet the last row using this easy stitch.

 The vintage crochet book that I found this idea in, appears to plan on sewing the crochet edging to a larger piece.
 They called this stitch a drooping picot.
+(According to Meagan, a 1972 edition called it a “downward picot” – a much nicer name, don’t you think?)
 With a little adjustment, it can be worked right onto that larger piece or foundation.
 And, the best part is that this edging creates one picot for every stitch and does not require a particular increment of stitches as a base.

 Crochet Edging